Mani0279/Personal-Tracker/README.md

 # Personal Finance Visualizer

-A modern web application for tracking personal finances with detailed analytics and visualizations.
+A modern web application for tracking personal finances with detailed analytics, categories, and budget management.

 ## Features